How Accurate is the Standard Presentation of the Innovation Level of the Islamic Golden Age?

 Al-Khwārizmī’s third major work is his Kitāb Ṣūrat al-Arḍ (Arabic: كتاب صورة الأرض, “Book of the Description of the Earth”), also known as his Geography, which was finished in 833.
 It is a major reworking of Ptolemy’s 2nd-century Geography, consisting of a list of 2402 coordinates of cities and other geographical features following a general introduction.

 Certainly, al-Khwarizmi is one of the great scholars in history.
-However, the video points out that al-Khwarizmi’s contribution was rhetorical algebra, which means that it did not use numbers and symbols.
-It was European scholars who created what we knew as modern algebra in the 16th century.
-Again, there is a considerable time lag between when the Muslim discovery is communicated and when it leads to the supposed thing it leads to.
+However, the video points out that al-Khwarizmi’s contribution was rhetorical algebra, meaning it did not use numbers or symbols.

-The video contradicts Muslim apologists’ claims that the work of Copernicus and Newton was based upon the work of Muslim geometry, stating that Newton used Euclidean geometry and Copernicus did not use algebra but used geometric algebra from the Greeks and trigonometry, and nothing from the Muslim world.
+The video contradicts Muslim apologists’ claims that the work of Copernicus and Newton was based on Muslim geometry, stating that Newton used Euclidean geometry and that Copernicus did not use algebra but used geometric algebra from the Greeks and trigonometry, with nothing from the Muslim world.

 The video uses the following quote to explain the work of Newton and Galileo concerning algebra.